Beer in England: 1950 to 1999: Megabreweries and microbreweries

-In 1960 almost 40 per cent of beer drunk nationally was sold in bottled form, although the figure was 60 per cent in the south of England, falling to 20 per cent in the North of England.
+In 1960 almost 40 percent of beer drunk nationally was sold in bottled form, although the figure was 60 percent in the south of England, falling to 20 percent in the North of England.
 Pale ale had replaced mild as the beer of choice for the majority of drinkers.

 Home brewing without a licence was legalised in 1963, and was to become a fairly popular hobby, with homebrewing equipment shops on many high streets.
-Lager rapidly rose in popularity from the 1970s, increasing from only 2 per centof the market in 1965 to 20 per cent in 1975, with English brewers producing their own brands or brewing under licence.
+Lager rapidly rose in popularity from the 1970s, increasing from only 2 percent of the market in 1965 to 20 percent in 1975, with English brewers producing their own brands or brewing under licence.
 Canned beer was also introduced about this time.

 A consumer organisation, the Campaign for Real Ale (CAMRA), was founded in 1971 to protect unpressurised beer.
 The group devised the term real ale to differentiate between beer served from the cask and beer served under pressure and to differentiate both from lager.
 "Ale" now meant a top-fermented beer, not an unhopped beer.
 CAMRA was to become an influential force, with a membership of over 170,000.

 At the time, brewing was dominated by the "big six" breweries: Whitbread, Scottish and Newcastle, Bass Charrington, Allied Breweries, Courage Imperial and Watneys.

 There were also dozens of regional breweries, although the number was dwindling as a result of takeovers, and the microbrewery sector consisted of just four long-standing brewpubs.
 Most pubs were owned by breweries and only allowed to offer the owning brewery's beers ("the tie").
 CAMRA also campaigned against the tendency of smaller brewers to be bought up by larger ones, against short measures, for the preservation of historically significant pubs, and for increased choice and longer opening hours for pubs.
 CAMRA also produced a Good Beer Guide and campaigned for the preservation of mild ale, which was now seen as an endangered style.